‘General Hospital’ Spoilers: Casting News – Ivy Natalia Plays Femme Fatale in Final Tracy Plot

 Later this week, General Hospital spoilers reveal Tracy and Laura get another surprise and Tracy receives a warning that startles the ladies and puts a damper on their Turkish delight.
 Then, midway through the month, General Hospital spoilers promise Tracy is back in Port Charles and decides to upstage Olivia Falconeri (Lisa LoCicero).
 This no doubt has to do with Olivia’s engagement.

 The next day, on Tuesday, April 18, General Hospital spoilers predict Tracy disappoints the Quartermaines and the same day, Ned Ashton (Wally Kurth) lays into an uninvited guest.
 This could be when Anthony Geary is back as Luke since Ned wouldn’t be happy about Luke breaking Tracy’s heart.
-Later that week, Tracy sees Hamilton Finn (Michael Easton) again and he doubts her motives.
+Later that week, Tracy sees Hamilton Finn (Michael Easton) again, and he doubts her motives.

 It will be tomorrow when General Hospital fans get to meet the mysterious Samira played by Ivy Natalia in her GH debut.